NickDeno/Chadder-SocialMediaProject/README.md

 # Chadder Social Media Project

 Chadder, named after Twitter, is a social media-like app built with JavaFX.
-This was my  my final project submission for my CSE218-Data Structures and Algorithms Suffolk County Community College class.
+This was my final project submission for my CSE218-Data Structures and Algorithms Suffolk County Community College class in Fall 2022.

 ## Project Requirements